Sanjeev-8205/ga4_dataset-bigquery-analytics/README.md

 * **Marts**

   * Builds analytics-ready fact and dimension tables
-  * Optimized for BI tools and reporting use cases
+  * Optimized for BI tools, Looker Studio and reporting use cases

 * **ML**